Golmohammadi-Mostafa/q-recipe-01/README.md

 * operation: the operation, for example, equality, less than, etc.
 * value: the field value, for example, oven, etc.
 * search filter recipes for example (instructions:oven,vegetarian:false)
-* search filter ingredients for example: (name:onion)
+* search filter ingredients for example (name:onion)
 ##

 **Note: Once you have successfully logged in and obtained the token, you should introduce it with the prefix "Bearer .**